mmikkel/IncognitoField-Craft3/README.md

 ## Configuring Incognito Field

 Create a new field (or convert an existing Plain Text field) as _Incognito Field_.
-Select the rendering mode you want in the _Mode_ setting to make the field `hidden`, `readonly`, `disabled` or a regular, visible and editable PlainText field.  optionally override the mode in _Mode Override_ which you can find in the advanced field settings.
+Select the rendering mode you want in the _Mode_ setting to make the field `hidden`, `readonly`, `disabled` (or a regular, visible and editable PlainText field).  optionally override the mode in _Mode Override_ which you can find in the advanced field settings.

 ### Overriding the rendering mode with Twig logic